 2.5 Catalytic hydrogen production from hydrolysis of NaBH4

-Catalytic hydrogen evolution from NaBH4in a similar setup as for AB catalysis.
-For each catalysis reaction, 5 mg catalyst were dissolved in 1 ml H2O and were injected into 2 ml of a solution containing 0.1 M NaBH4 and1 M KOH.
+Catalytic hydrogen evolution from NaBH4 was done similarly to that for AB catalysis.
+For each catalytic reaction, 5 mg catalyst was dissolved in 1 ml H2O and was injected into 2 ml of a solution containing 0.1 M NaBH4 and1 M KOH.
 The activation energy of the catalyst and the TOF were calculated as described above.

-Results and Discussion:
+Results and Discussion

 3.1 Structural analysis

-Different phases of Ni-P nanocrystals were obtained by tuning the Ni:P ratio, changing the reaction temperature and the surfactant.
-First, a series of reactions was performed by varying the TOP amount, showing that addition of up to 0.3 ml TOP (0.67 mmol) produced Ni12P5 and above it, Ni2P was obtained (Figure 1).
+Different phases of Ni–P nanocrystals were obtained by tuning the Ni:P ratio, that is, changing the reaction temperature and the surfactant.
+First, a series of reactions was performed by varying the amount of TOP.
+The addition of up to 0.3 ml TOP (0.67 mmol) produced Ni12P5.
+Above that amount, Ni2P was obtained (Figure 1).
 For the synthesis of Ni5P4, a reverse reaction sequence was used, where the Ni precursor was injected into the TOP solution at high temperature.